danhahn/SingleSelect/README.md

 The selected item will always be the same length as the longest time.

 When you get to the bottom of the page the dropdown changes to a drop up.

+## Tech notes

+Build using downshift and emotion styled components